tobynance/tri_image/README.md

 Original Slashdot post about it: http://developers.slashdot.org/story/08/12/09/0238252/evolution-of-mona-lisa-via-genetic-programming

-To get this working in a virtual environment on Linux (Linux Mint), I had to install the ubuntu package `python-pil.imagetk` then copy
-`/usr/lib/python2.7/dist-packages/PIL/_imagingtk.so` to `~/.virtualenvs/tri_image/lib/python2.7/site-packages/PIL/_imagingtk.so`.
+To get the GUI version working in a virtual environment named `tri_image` on Linux (Linux Mint), I had to install the ubuntu package `python-pil.imagetk` then copy `/usr/lib/python2.7/dist-packages/PIL/_imagingtk.so` to `~/.virtualenvs/tri_image/lib/python2.7/site-packages/PIL/_imagingtk.so`.

 Example usage: